Lewis Pugh: Public speaking

 Pugh has twice spoken at the TED Global Conference and is described on their website as a "master story-teller".
 The Financial Times reported that his speech at TEDGlobal in 2010 was "the perfect TED talk".

 And his speech on environmental leadership at the 2008 Business Innovation Forum Conference in the USA was voted as one of the "7 Most Inspiring Videos on the Web" by Mashable, the social media guide.

 Pugh has addressed the World Economic Forum at their annual meeting in Davos.
 He also gave the keynote addresses at Coca-Cola's 125th anniversary in 2011, Lloyd's Agency Network's 200th anniversary in 2011, and Swiss Re's 150th anniversary in 2013.

 Environmental campaigning

 During his youth Pugh visited many National Parks in South Africa, following his father's desire to teach him to love and respect nature after what he had witnessed whilst serving in the Royal Navy.

 His father was present at the first British atomic bomb test in 1952 and a number of subsequent tests.

 In 2003 Pugh left his maritime law practice to campaign full-time for the protection of the oceans.
-He often addresses Heads of State and business leaders on the topics of climate change, overfishing and pollution and the need for Marine Protected Areas and low carbon economies.
+He often addresses heads of state and business leaders on the topics of climate change, overfishing and pollution and the need for Marine Protected Areas and low-carbon economies.

-In 2009 Nobel Peace Prize laureate Archbishop Desmond Tutu and Pugh took the evidence of witnesses from across Africa on the effects of climate change at the Pan-African Climate and Poverty Hearings.
+In 2009, Pugh together with Nobel Peace Prize laureate Archbishop Desmond Tutu took the evidence of witnesses from across Africa on the effects of climate change at the Pan-African Climate and Poverty Hearings.
 The evidence was presented to the 2009 United Nations Climate Change Conference.